Fooool/taskflow-runner/README.md

 # taskflow-runner

-> A lightweight, YAML-driven task runner for Python automation, ETL, and data pipelines.
+> A lightweight, YAML-driven task runner for Python automation.

 **`taskflow-runner`** lets you define flexible, dependency-aware task workflows using plain YAML and modular Python code.
 Perfect for running data transformations, CLI workflows, or even lightweight devops pipelines — all in a container-friendly, hackable setup.